Germaine and Basil

 I/we knew nothing about the crucifix until recently.
 It is my theory that Germaine was probably RC and gave the crucifix in his memory...
 When my present wife Jenny and I went to see the crucifix we attended the Saturday evening Mass.
 They replaced the altar cross with Basil's for the service, a very nice touch.
 They use the crucifix during the Good Friday Liturgy.

-Germaine was Bernadette’s godmother as well as aunt.
-When she later married a wealthy sheep farmer called Kelly and went off to live in Rhodesia, she jokingly promised to buy a cow that would be adopted as Bernadette’s.
-Thereafter, all the economic proceeds from the cow’s life would be for Bernadette.
+Germaine was Bernadette's godmother as well as aunt.
+When she later married a wealthy sheep farmer called Kelly and went off to live in Rhodesia, she jokingly promised to buy a cow that would be adopted as Bernadette's and the economic proceeds from the cow's life would be hers.
 Needless to say, nothing was ever returned.
-The only family member who saw Germaine after she’d gone to Africa was my Belgian uncle, by which time she’d become very infirm.
+The only family member who saw Germaine after she had moved to Africa was my Belgian uncle, by which time she was very infirm.

 She was very much the favourite daughter of her mother (Armande Deru, inset) and was very attractive and outgoing.
 In those days young women didn't go out alone, so her mother had to go out with her on a frequent basis.
 Germaine spoke a lot about "Aunty Mary" [Richard Moore's great aunt and the mother of Vi Brooks].
 Apparently she didn't refer to Basil as Basil but used another name that Bernadette can't remember.
 She told Bernadette that when Basil went 'over the top' that day on the Somme, he was one of the first over and he went up shouting "Hallo Boys!" at the Germans (shortly after which he was killed).